 - All blood sampling techniques in the rat

-Retro-orbital bleeding should typically be performed as a terminal procedure.
+Also referred to as peri-orbital, posterior-orbital and orbital venous sinus bleeding.
+Retro-orbital bleeding should be performed as a terminal procedure.
 It should only be used with recovery in rare circumstances with exceptional scientific justification (e.g. where a large blood volume is necessary or where peripheral veins are used for dosing), because of its potential impact on animal welfare.
-Adverse effects reported for this technique include (1-2% of animals):
+Adverse effects reported for this procedure are described in the summary below.

 |Number of samples||It is recommended that only one sample be taken.|

-|Sample volume||Up to 4 ml with recovery; 4-10 ml non-recovery.|
+|Sample volume||Up to 0.2 ml with recovery; Up to 0.5 ml non-recovery.|

 |Equipment||A glass capillary tube or Pasteur pipette.|